Capacity-Aware Mixture Law Enables Efficient LLM Data Optimization: Data Mixture Scaling Laws

-As shown in Figure~\ref{fig:training}, increasing model size leads to a reduction in training loss for both datasets.
-However, this reduction is \textit{not proportional} across domains.
-For small models, losses on both domains decrease slowly.
-Scaling to medium sizes triggers a rapid loss reduction in the Math domain, whereas the Knowledge domain reduce slower until the model scales further.
+Since $R_{\text{math}} \neq R_{\text{know}}$, this indicates that effective parameter allocation do not scale proportionally with model size.
 This disproportionate scaling behavior suggests that the \textit{effective parameters} allocated to each intrinsic domain do not simply grow linearly with the total model size, but are instead \textit{dynamically adjusted}.

 These observations suggest an inherent capacity allocation strategy from pretraining.
 We hypothesize that given a total capacity budget $M$, the training process naturally finds an optimal resource distribution.
 Consequently, we model this implicit allocation as a constrained optimization problem, where the objective is to minimize the mixture-weighted sum of intrinsic losses by optimizing the effective parameters $\tilde{\bm m} = (\tilde m_1, \ldots, \tilde m_k)$ allocated to each domain: